 1. What is the Future of Work?

-As the term itself evokes, the Future of Work is about knowing how the world of work (the nature of work, the workers and their skills, the workplace) may evolve in the future.
+As the term itself evokes, the Future of Work is about knowing how the world of work (the nature of work, the workers and their skills, and the workplace) may evolve in the future.

 As stated above, all the leading consultancies (Deloitte, McKinsey, Bain, BCG), HR blogs, and other organisations such as the OECD, the ILO (International Labour Organisation), and the World Economic Forum, amongst many others, have published their reports and definitions of it.
 You can pick the definition that resonates most with you.